Paulo Bernardo (footballer)

-Paulo Guilherme Gonçalves Bernardo ([ˈpawlu βɨɾˈnaɾðu]; born 24 January 2002) is a Portuguese professional footballer who plays as a midfielder for Primeira Liga club Paços de Ferreira on loan from Benfica.
+Paulo Guilherme Gonçalves Bernardo ([ˈpawlu βɨɾˈnaɾðu]; born 24 January 2002) is a Portuguese professional footballer who plays as a central midfielder for Scottish Premiership club Celtic.

 Club career

+Early career

 A product of S.L.
 Benfica's youth system, Bernardo played for its ranks and signed his first professional contract with Benfica on 26 February 2018.
 He made his debut for Benfica's reserve team in a Segunda Liga match against Vilafranquense on 2 February 2020, with manager Renato Paiva praising him as one of the "future stars of the club".